-The CDC reports an estimated 13 billion people live with latent tuberculosis in the United States.
+The CDC reports an estimated 13 million people live with latent tuberculosis in the United States.
 Although the United States continues to have one of the lowest TB case rates in the world, still, too many people suffer from TB disease.
 Ending TB will require a dual approach of maintaining and strengthening current TB control priorities, while increasing efforts to identify and treat latent TB infection in populations at risk for TB disease.

 Surveillance and statistics information helps direct prevention and control activities for tuberculosis and funding to those who need it the most.
 This information also allows public health professionals to review the impact these activities have on disease trends in the United States.
 CDC supports state and local health departments to collect viral hepatitis data.
 The National Prevention Information Network (NPIN) serves as a resource for public health professionals in the areas of tuberculosis, viral hepatitis, STD, HIV/AIDS, and those who study school health.
 In addition to tuberculosis surveillance and statistics resources, NPIN also provides guidelines, prevention resources, and training.